KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 - `image_max_tokens`: *INT*, default: 4096, min: 1024, max: 1024000 - The max number of tokens to image.
 A smaller number saves memory, but the image requires a lot of tokens, so you can't set them too few.
 - `ctx`: *INT*, default: 8192, min: 0, max: 1024000. - A smaller number saves memory.
 Rule: `image_max_tokens + text_max_tokens + output_max_tokens <= ctx`
 - `n_batch`: *INT*, default: 512, min: 64, max: 1024000 - Number of tokens processed simultaneously.
-A smaller number saves memory. **Setting `n_batch = ctx` will speed up the work, but check in task manager if VRAM is getting full (the system starts using shared RAM memory which is causing x10 slowdown)**
+A smaller number saves memory.
+Setting `n_batch = ctx` will speed up the work
 Rule: `n_batch <= ctx`
 - `gpu_layers`: *INT*, default: -1, min: -1, max: 100 - Allows you to transfer some layers to the CPU.
 If there is not enough memory, you can use the CPU, but this will significantly slow down the work. -1 means all layers in GPU.
 0 means all layers in CPU.
-Unfortunately, this is NOT Block Swap - this technology is not yet supported by the llama.cpp library.
 - `temperature`: *FLOAT*, default: 0.7, min: 0.0, max: 1.0 - The more - the more nonsense
 - `seed`: *INT*, default: 42
+- `unload_all_models`: *BOOLEAN*, default: false - If Trie clear memory before start, code from **ComfyUI-Unload-Model**

 ### Not customizable parameters:
 - `image_min_tokens` = 1024 - minimum number of tokens allocated for the image.